Jmtechh/Troubleshooting-Excel/README.md

 <h2>Description</h2>
-In this lab I go through a few troubleshooting methods you can use when you are having problems with Excel.
+In this lab I go through a few troubleshooting methods you can use when you are having problems with Excel.<br><br>

 These methods can help you if: